Sports Management III

 prerequisites and co-requisites

-The concepts, theories and findings of research into sports development, management and governance are dealt with and reflected on in relation to possible future occupations.
-The central stakeholders in state sports policy and the basic state support structures for sports are covered in more detail.
-The focus is on the process of social change, allowing students to gain experience in the complex dynamics of modern societies.
+The concepts, theories and findings of sport development, control and governance research as well as sport development planning are discussed and reflected against the background of potential occupational fields.
+The central actors of state sports policy as well as the basic measures of state sports promotion will be reviewed.
+By focusing on processes of social change, students experience the complex dynamics of modern societies.

 recommended or required reading